huynguy-db/arcion-docs/content/docs/references/notification-reference.md

 Whether to enable lag notifications.

 ### `threshold-ms`
 Threshold value in milliseconds.
-If replication lag falls below this value, Replicant sends a notification.
+If replication lag is below this value and for [`stable-time-out-s` seconds](#stable-time-out-s) , Replicant sends a notification.
+If replication lag increases above this value, Replicant sends a new notification once the lag stabilizes below this threshold value for [`stable-time-out-s` seconds](#stable-time-out-s) again.

 ### `stable-time-out-s`
 A timeout value in seconds within which we expect the replication to recover from lag and stabilize.
-If replication lag stabilizes within this time period, Replicant sends a notification.
+If replication lag stabilizes within this time period and goes below [`threshold-ms` milliseconds](#threshold-ms), Replicant sends a notification.

 ### `check-interval-s`
 The time period in seconds after which Replicant calculates the global lag every time.
 In case of [distributed replication]({{< relref "distribution-reference" >}}), Replicant calculates the lag across all Replicant nodes.